lukedupuis/sempervirens-authorizer/README.md

 2. Import `authorizer` into the server's main file, and then initialize `authorizer` with the JWT public and private keys.

-3. Set up a route that uses `authorizer.encryptJwt` to create a token and return the token to the client.
+3. Set up a route that uses `authorizer.encrypt` to create a token and return the token to the client.

 4. Set up another route with a protected resource that requires a valid token.